Contents

 India’s individual income tax base is extremely concentrated.
 In 2024, India had 580 million employed workers and only 83 million people filed income tax returns.
 Of those, only 28 million actually paid income tax.

+In a country of 1.5 billion people, only 84 million filed income tax returns (ITRs).
 Total ITRs filed in India climbed from 65 million in FY 2019–20 to 84 million in FY 2024–25 — a 30% jump.
 Yet the number actually paying any income tax has barely moved.
 It sits at 28 million today, well below the 36 million who paid in FY20.
 Almost all the celebrated “expansion of the tax base” has come from filers who owe nothing.

-FIG. 01 — TOTAL FILERS VS. PAID TAX, FY20–FY25
+TOTAL FILERS VS. PAID TAX, FY20–FY25

 Paid > ₹0